top of page

 Paul Francis

-"Thanks in particular for summarising T.S.
-Eliot's Four Quartets, as I now can relax knowing I shan't ever have to struggle through it!"
-Sue W.
+"Thanks in particular for summarising TS Eliot's Four Quartets as I can now relax knowing I shan't ever have to struggle through it!"

 Sarah McIntosh, Broadway Baby

-'Still Life is a haunting performance: two women with their beautiful voices, in a fascinating interweaving of their deeply moving poetry of loss and pain.
+"Still life is a haunting performance: two women with their beautiful voices in a fascinating interweaving of their deeply moving poetry of loss and pain.
 They speak of what it is to love and to lose those that we love and how we survive it.
 Their voices rise and fall; the listener is spellbound; both moved and reassured.
 It is a privilege to hear them.
-Memorising Lyrical, musical, beautiful …' Deb Alma, The Emergency Poet.
+Mesmerising, lyrical, musical, beautiful ..."

 bottom of page